andela-jwan/rails_testing_with_capybara/README.md

     rails g rspec:feature vendors
     ```

+    This command creates an rspec test in our spec/features folder.
+Take a look at it and notice the type: :feature at the top.
 This test is our first high-level test that will guide our user-interactions on this app.
 As we will see, these high-level tests sometimes will require a lot time to get through since it will likely require us to drop down to a lower-level and develop models, all of which will need their own tests.

-    This will be our test in spec/features/vendors_spec.rb
+    Let's write our test.
+Write this test in spec/features/vendor_spec.rb

     ```rubyonrails
     require 'rails_helper'